uditalias/swamp/README.md

 ## Contribute to the Swamp Dashboard project

+`$ git clone git@github.com:uditalias/swamp.git`

-Contributors who wants to contribute to the Swamp dashboard can clone the project:
+Contributors who wants to contribute to the **Swamp dashboard** (separated in a different project) should also clone the dashboard project:
+ =
 `$ git clone git@github.com:uditalias/swamp-dashboard.git`

 Both the Swamp and the Swamp-dashboard projects should be exist in the same directory, for example: